splunk/step/scrimmages/firefire/README.md

 # Introduction

-For this exercise, let's play around a bit with modular inputs and the new custom visualization capability that was added in Splunk 6.4.
+We can <<RBC: So, I took out the exercise language again and I was going to follow the rule and take out the contraction, but "Let us" sounds so stilted.
+So which is worse, break the rule or sound weird?
+I vote sounding weird is worse, but "let's" is specifically on their list to eliminate.
+I'm not particularly happy with this change.
+Suggestions?>> play around a bit with modular inputs and the <<RBC: FYI, there's a quirk in advertising law that things are only considered "new" for 6 months.
+I don't anyone would ever challenge us, but just in case I routinely remove that word.>> custom visualization capability that was added in Splunk Enterprise 6.4.

 The city of Seattle (and many other cities) have started putting their data online, and in some cases it's pretty interesting data.
-Let's make use of their API to retrieve incident response data from the Seattle Fire Department and visualize it on a map using a heatmap.
+We can make use of their API to retrieve incident response data from the Seattle Fire Department and visualize it on a map using a heatmap.